-The class teacher liaises with the SENCo, Head of House and Head of Department, as necessary, to support and guide the progress of each pupil.
+The class teacher liaises with the Inclusion Lead, Head of House and Head of Department, as necessary, to support and guide the progress of each pupil.

 The class teacher reports to parents about the progress of each pupil in their class, in line with the whole-school policy.
 The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a pupil.
+This will be recorded in the class incident and concerns books.

-The role of the Extended Education Provider
+The role of the Inclusion Lead